 In this tutorial, we will show you how to install and configuration of RabbitMQ on your CentOS 7 server.
-For those of you who didn’t know, RabbitMQ is open source message broker software (sometimes called message-oriented middleware) that implements the Advanced Message Queuing Protocol (AMQP).
+For those of you who didn’t know, RabbitMQ is open-source message broker software (sometimes called message-oriented middleware) that implements the Advanced Message Queuing Protocol (AMQP).
 The RabbitMQ server is written in the Erlang programming language and is built on the Open Telecom Platform framework for clustering and failover.
 Client libraries to interface with the broker are available for all major programming languages.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation RabbitMQ on a CentOS 7 server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo

 Install RabbitMQ in CentOS 7